BungeeNeRF: Progressive Neural Radiance Field for Extreme Multi-scale Scene Rendering: Introduction

-Targeting the above challenges, we propose \emph{CityNeRF} that adopts a multi-stage progressive learning paradigm.
-The whole training dataset is partitioned into a predefined number of scales according to the camera \altitudes.
-Starting from the most remote scale, we gradually expand the training set by one closer scale at each training stage, and synchronously grow the model.
-In this way, CityNeRF robustly learns a hierarchy of representations across all scales of the scene.
+Targeting the above challenges, we propose \modelname, a progressive neural radiance field that enables level-of-detail rendering across the drastically varied scales.
+Starting from the most remote scale, we gradually expand the training set by one closer scale at each training stage, and synchronously grow the model with multiple output heads for different level-of-detail renderings.
+In this way, \modelname robustly learns a hierarchy of radiance representations across all scales of the scene.
 To facilitate the learning, two special designs are introduced: 1) \emph{Growing model with residual block structure}: instead of naively deepening the MLP network, we grow the model by appending an additional block per training stage.
-Each block has its own output head that predicts the color and density residuals between successive stages, which encourages the block to focus on the emerging details in closer views; 2) \emph{Inclusive multi-level data supervision}: the output head of each block is supervised by the union of images from the most remote scale up to its corresponding scale.
+Each block is re-exposed to the input position encoding via a skip layer, and has its own output head that predicts the color and density residuals between successive stages, which encourages the block to focus on the emerging details in closer views and reuse these high-frequency components in the input position encoding; 2) \emph{Inclusive multi-level data supervision}: the output head of each block is supervised by the union of images from the most remote scale up to its corresponding scale.
 In other words, the last block receives supervision from all training images while the earliest block is only exposed to the images of the coarsest scale.
-With such a design, each block module is able to fully utilize its capacity to model the increasingly complex details in closer views, and guarantees a consistent rendering quality between scales.
+With such design, each block module is able to fully utilize its capacity to model the increasingly complex details in closer views with the input Fourier position encoding features, and guarantees a consistent rendering quality between scales.

-Extensive experiments show that our method constructs more complete remote views and brings out significantly more details in close views, as shown in Fig.~\ref{fig:teaser}, whereas vanilla NeRF and its derivatives constantly fail.
-Specifically, our method effectively preserves scene features learnt on remote views, and actively access higher frequency Fourier features in the positional encoding to construct finer details for close views.
-Furthermore, CityNeRF allows views to be rendered by different output heads from shallow to deep blocks, providing additional flexibility of viewing results in a \emph{level-of-detail} manner.
+Extensive experiments show that, in the presence of multi-scale scenes with large-scale changes, \modelname is able to construct more complete remote views and brings out significantly more details in close views, as shown in Fig.~\ref{fig:teaser}, whereas baseline NeRF/Mip-NeRF trained under vanilla scheme constantly fail.
+Specifically, our model effectively preserves scene features learnt on remote views, and actively access higher frequency Fourier features in the positional encoding to construct finer details for close views.
+Furthermore, \modelname allows views to be rendered by different output heads from shallow to deep blocks, providing additional flexibility of viewing results in a level-of-detail manner.